 This elective course is offered for students interested in building skills in music literacy, aural dictation, and composition.

-Several non-performance-based courses are offered on a rotating basis which encourage students to think critically about the history of music, as well as the ways in which they experience music in their lives.
-These courses include American Music of the 20th Century and the popular course History of Film & Video Game Music
+Several non-performance-based courses are offered on a rotating basis.
+They encourage students to think critically about the history of music, as well as the ways in which they experience music in their lives.
+These courses include American music of the 20th century and history of film and video game music

 Spring Musical and Fall Play

 Each year, Lawrence mounts two full-length staged productions- one musical and one play.
 Rehearsals and learning materials are specially designed to meet the needs of our performers.

 Students interested in learning the technical aspects of theater may volunteer on the tech crew for performance events.
 They will learn about stage lighting and sound on Lawrence’s state-of-the-art equipment.

 This hugely popular performing arts showcase offers an opportunity for Lawrence students to perform solo and ensemble music on our theater stage.

 In education, one size clearly does not fit all.